 Keurig has definitely won the hearts of many coffee lovers throughout the years.
 Their easy-to-use, great-quality, compact coffeemakers have and still do perform neatly.

 This doesn’t mean the 1.0 will be forever left in the past witnessing to some other times and customer preferences.
-The Keurig 1.0 product models are neither old nor outdated, and many people already have their perfect coffeemaker on the shell.
-But, as I already said, Keurig always keeps improving, and also, people’s preferences become more sophisticated with time, and hence the need for new designs.
+The Keurig 1.0 product models are neither old nor outdated, and many people already have their perfect coffeemaker on the shelf.
+Therefore, in this article we will explain the main difference between Keurig 1.0 and 2.0.

 Some of the differences between Keurig 1.0 and 2.0 are the following: